truenas/middleware/docs/userguide/index.rst

 The
 `Ethernet section <http://www.freebsd.org/releases/9.3R/hardware.html#ETHERNET>`_
 of the FreeBSD Hardware Notes indicates which interfaces are supported by each driver.
-While many interfaces are supported, FreeNAS® users have seen the best performance from Intel and Chelsio interfaces, so consider these brands if you are purchasing a new interface.
+While many interfaces are supported, FreeNAS® users have seen the best performance from Intel and Chelsio interfaces, so consider these brands if you are purchasing a new NIC.
 Realteks will perform poorly under CPU load as interfaces with these chipsets do not provide their own processors.

-At a minimum you will want to use a GigE interface.
-While GigE interfaces and switches are affordable for home use, it should be noted that modern disks can easily saturate 110 MB/s.
-If you require a higher network throughput, you can bond multiple GigE cards together using the LACP type of
-Link Aggregation.
-However, any switches will need to support LACP which means you will need a more expensive managed switch rather than a home user grade switch.
+At a minimum, a GigE interface is recommended.
+While GigE interfaces and switches are affordable for home use, modern disks can easily saturate 110 MB/s.
+If you require higher network throughput, you can bond multiple GigE cards together using the LACP type of `Link Aggregations`_.
+However, the switch will need to support LACP which means you will need a more expensive managed switch.

 If network performance is a requirement and you have some money to spend, use 10 GigE interfaces and a managed switch.
 If you are purchasing a managed switch, consider one that supports LACP and jumbo frames as both can be used to increase network throughput.